A directed persistent homology theory for dissimilarity functions: Directed persistent homology via semiring homology

 A non-empty subset $B$ of a left $\Lambda$-semimodule $A$ is a \emph{subsemimodule} of $A$ if $B$ is closed under addition and scalar multiplication, which implies that $B$ is a left $\Lambda$-semimodule with identity element $0_A\in B$.
 If $A$ and $B$ are $\Lambda$-semimodules, a $\Lambda$-homomorphism is a map $f\colon A\to B$ such that for all $a,a'\in A$ and for all $\lambda\in\Lambda$, \begin{itemize} \item $f(a+a') = f(a) + f(a')$, \item $f(\lambda a) = \lambda f(a)$. \end{itemize} Clearly, $f(0_A) = 0_B$.

 A $\Lambda$-semimodule $A$ is \emph{cancellative} if $a+a'=a+a''$ implies $a'=a''$, and \emph{zerosumfree} if $a+a'=0$ implies $a = a' = 0$, for all $a,a',a''\in A$. \end{definition}

-The direct product of $\Lambda$-semimodules is a $\Lambda$-semimodule.
-The direct sum of $\Lambda$-semimodules can also be defined analogously to that of the direct sum of modules, and a finite direct sum is isomorphic to the corresponding direct product.
+The Cartesian product of $\Lambda$-semimodules is a $\Lambda$-semimodule.
+The definition of direct sum of modules can be generalised to the framework of $\Lambda$-semimodules, and a finite direct sum of $\Lambda$-semimodules is isomorphic to the Cartesian product of the same $\Lambda$-semimodules.
 Quotient $\Lambda$-semimodules can be defined using congruence relations.

 \begin{definition} Let $A$ be a left $\Lambda$-semimodule.
 An equivalence relation $\rho$ on $A$ is a \emph{$\Lambda$-congruence} if, for all $a, a' \in \Lambda$, and all $\lambda \in \Lambda$, \begin{itemize} \item if $a \sim_\rho a'$ and $b \sim_\rho b'$, then $(a + b)\sim_\rho (a' + b')$, and \item if $a \sim_\rho a'$, then $\lambda a \sim_\rho \lambda a'$. \end{itemize} If $\rho$ is a $\Lambda$-congruence relation on $A$ and we write $a/\rho$ for the class of an element $a\in A$, then $A/\rho =\{a/\rho\mid a\in A\}$ inherits a $\Lambda$-semimodule structure by setting $(a/\rho)+(a'/\rho) = (a+a')/\rho$ and $\lambda(a/\rho) = (\lambda a)/\rho$, for all $a,a'\in A$ and $\lambda\in\Lambda$.
 The left $\Lambda$-semimodule $A/\rho$ is called the \emph{factor semimodule} of $A$ by $\rho$.
 Note that the quotient map $A\to A/\rho$ is a surjective $\Lambda$-homomorphism.